sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 even hit the magical critical damping in all cases.

-One other minor point to note is that the rise and fall times of a critically-damped oscillator will necessarily be slight slower than an under-damped one.
+One other minor point to note is that the rise and fall times of a critically-damped oscillator will necessarily be slightly slower than an under-damped one.
 This is due to the phenomenon described earlier about the energy needing to change "direction".
 The cost for making a less-ringing signal is it slows down a bit.
 More precisely, it takes